Common Accounting Errors That Cost Dentists Money

 1. Inconsistent Record Keeping

-- Implement a standard operating procedure for recording financial transactions.
-This ensures all staff follow the same process.
+- Implement a standard operating procedure for recording financial transactions so everyone follows the same system.

-- Use accounting software that integrates with your practice management system to ensure real-time data updates.
+- Adopt accounting software that integrates with your practice management system to ensure real-time data updates.

-- Train staff on the importance of timely data entry and maintaining accurate records.
+- Train your staff on the importance of timely and accurate data entry.

 2. Poor Expense Tracking